projectcalico/calico/master/getting-started/openstack/installation/redhat.md

     > left around.
     >

 2. Run `yum update`.
-This will bring in Calico-specific updates to the OpenStack packages and to `dnsmasq`.
-(OpenStack updates are not needed for Liberty.)
+This will bring in Calico-specific updates to `dnsmasq`.

 3. Edit the `/etc/neutron/neutron.conf` file.
 In the \[DEFAULT\]
     section:
     -   Find the line beginning with `core_plugin`, and change it to read `core_plugin = calico`.

-4. With OpenStack releases earlier than Liberty, edit the `/etc/neutron/neutron.conf` file.
-In the \[DEFAULT\] section:
-    -   Find the line for the `dhcp_agents_per_network` setting, uncomment it, and set its value to the number of compute nodes that you will have (or any number larger than that).
-This allows a DHCP agent to run on every compute node, which Calico requires because the networks on different compute nodes are not bridged together.

-5. Install the `calico-control` package:
+4. Install the `calico-control` package:

     ```
         yum install calico-control
     ```

-6. Restart the neutron server process:
+5. Restart the neutron server process:

     ```
         service neutron-server restart